Hello, and welcome to my website, though I am sorry you need to be here.

 which would have helped me the first time I received the CKD diagnosis.

-If your cat has also just been diagnosed
+People arriving here usually fall into one of two camps.
+If your cat has just been diagnosed

 you are probably feeling shell-shocked and frightened.